colincoghill/oasisqe/README.md

-[Current development focus is in the dbchange branch]
+[Current development focus is in the dbchange-minimal branch]

 oasisqe
 =======